SynergyAddons/synergy-addons/README.md

 ## Privacy Policy

-The Privacy Policy can be found [here.](https://github.com/gubareve/synergy-addons/blob/master/privacy.md)
+The Privacy Policy can be found [here.](https://github.com/gubareve/synergy-addons/blob/master/privacy.md) We take privacy seriously and if you have any questions please contact me at [evan@evangubarev.com].

 ## License
 [AGPL-3.0](https://github.com/gubareve/synergy-addons/blob/master/LICENSE)